 The dogs are all named after famous bank robbers: Dillinger, Bonnie, Clyde, Pretty Boy Floyd, Baby Face Nelson, and Ma Barker.

 6).
 Great Guard Dogs

 Dobermans can do any job.
-Dobes have been used for police work, coursing, scent tracking, diving, therapy, search and rescue, as well as guiding the blind.
+Dobes have been used for police work, coursing, scent tracking, diving, therapy, search and rescue, and guiding the blind.
 Dobermans are ranked the 5th smartest dog breed.

-Dobermans, which were prepared to be monitored pooches, conveyance mutts, delegate canines and even puppies of leniency helping the medical corps to discover the whereabouts of harm warriors.
+Dobermans, which were prepared to be monitored pooches, conveyance mutts, delegate canines, and even puppies of leniency, helped the medical corps discover the whereabouts of harm warriors.
 The Doberman is flawless watch canines and would ensure their proprietors or families even at the cost of their lives.

 7).
 Smart Dogs

 Dobermans are a very intelligent dog.
 Dobermans are the 5th smartest breed and easily trained.
 The Doberman’s characteristics of knowledge, trainability and grit have made him fit for performing a wide range of parts, from police or military puppy to family defender and companion.